“Be quiet, I’m reading.”

-The sound of approaching boots grew farther and farther away, like the rest of the company had realized that they were walking into a death trap.
+Their footsteps faded, like the rest of the company realized they were walking into a death trap.
 Protocol demanded they leave their team members to their own devices and split up in every direction.

 “That clever son of a bitch.”

 Luca ripped a bunch of leaves off the nearest bush and stuffed them into his shredded flesh with shaking fingers.
 The gunshot wound numbed his entire torso, but it was only a matter of time.
 Pretty soon that would hurt like a bitch too.